 The Central Board of Film Certification (CBFC), commonly known as the Censor Board, is an important body that handles film certification in India.
 The CBFC is often in the news because of censorship issues.
-In this article, you can read about the CBFC, the Cinematograph Act, and the Film Certification Appellate Tribunal for the UPSC exam.
+In this article, you can read about the CBFC, the Cinematograph Act, and the Film Certification Appellate Tribunal for the IAS exam.

 The CBFC handles film certification in India.

 - It is a statutory body under the Information and Broadcasting Ministry.

 - It regulates the public exhibition of films under the provisions of the Cinematograph Act 1952.

 - Films can be exhibited to the public only after they have been certified by the CBFC.